CodeVanar/PersonalFinanceTracker/README.md

 View Summary – Displays a financial summary including net income, total expenses, and balance.

-Search by Type or Description – Allows users to search for specific transactions based on type or description.
+Search by Expense or Type – Allows users to search for specific transactions based on expense(credit or debit) or type.

 Delete Transaction – Deletes a particular transaction or clears the entire transaction history.

+Delete All - Deletes all the available transactions.

 When the program is launched, a GUI window appears with buttons corresponding to each function.
 Clicking a button executes the function, and inputs/outputs are displayed in the console